37 Best Things To Do In Florence, Italy

 Definitely one of the most beautiful places to visit in Florence, the Pitti residence was chosen and purchased by Cosimo I de Medici in 1550 as the new Grand Ducal residence.

 It then became the new symbol of the Medici’s power over Tuscany, enlarging Brunelleschi’s original design.
-It also housed two other dynasties in the 18th and 19th century, but it still holds the name of its first owner, Luca Pitti the Florentine banker.
+In the 18th and 19th centuries, it housed two other dynasties, but it still holds the name of its first owner, Luca Pitti, the Florentine banker.

 The palace today is divided into four museums: the Treasury of the Grand Dukes (including the Silver Museum), the Palatine Gallery and the Apartments (actually my favorite part of the entire Pitti Palace), the Gallery of Modern Art, and the Museum of Costume and Fashion.